-Faith Action members continue to conduct their Listening Processes and have identified our issues and priorities for 2019-20: Affordable Housing and Homelessness, Long Term Care, and Economic Justice. .
+Faith Action members continue to conduct their Listening Processes and have identified our issues and priorities for 2020-2021: Affordable Housing, Long Term Care, Economic Justice and Environmental Justice.

 The lack of affordable housing continues to be one of the most critical issues for Hawaii's residents.
 A common refrain in almost every one-on-one meeting is the fear that our children will have to choose between living their life in Hawaii or moving elsewhere.
 We are experiencing a serious housing crisis.
 Faith Action sees this crisis as requiring a response from people of faith.
 Our increasing population and income disparities paired with an increased cost of living, offshore purchases and skyrocketing land values, and a dramatic decrease in the number of rental properties collectively contribute to forcing people out of the housing market and into overcrowded living situations and homelessness.